fireeye-ops/cache/resume.md

 Part of a large team of administrators, we resolve thousands of issues per day, as a popular web host, across thousands of shared servers, virtual private servers and dedicated servers.
 These range from common database issues, backups and restorations, and reboot triage to web server/database tuning, major software upgrades and custom installations, filing bug reports and more.

-*Highlight*: I was employee of the month my 5th month into the position, November.
+*Highlight*: I was employee of the month for November 2011 (5th month at the job/out of ~120 admins).

 #### Systems Monitoring - December 2011 to present